daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 If there are 2 FVGs, we're always looking for first (closer), but allowing from our risk that the price can go into second.

 We should study all timeframes and find proofs be ourselves.
-When we are looking on a wicks, we should find how price and candle bodies are respecting wicks, or how price can stop at wick c.e.
+When we are looking at wicks, we should find how price and candle bodies are respecting wicks, or how price can stop at wick c.e.

 ### ICT 2024 Mentorship \ Lecture #7 August 13, 2024